 -

-Use descriptive naming – Since Opal automatically infers the canvas name from your prompt, formulate your requests to suggest clear and concise names.
+Use descriptive naming – Because Opal automatically infers the canvas name from your prompt, write requests that suggest clear, concise names.

 - For example, instead of Make a form, try Make an HTML page for a customer feedback form.

-- Regularly review version history – Use the version control system.
-Regularly review previous versions to track changes, understand iterations, and revert if necessary.
+- Review version history regularly – Use Canvas version control to track changes across iterations and revert when needed.

-- Collaborate actively – Utilize the real-time collaboration features by communicating directly within the canvas or the adjacent chat panel to streamline feedback and approvals.
+- Collaborate actively – Use the real-time collaboration features.
+Communicate inside the canvas or the adjacent chat panel to streamline feedback and approvals.

 - Understand MIME types – Understand the different supported MIME types and their implications.
 Choose the appropriate format for your digital asset to ensure optimal editing and rendering.
 See Supported formats.

-- Keep it modular – For complex applications or extensive documentation, consider breaking down your work into smaller, manageable canvases or elements.
-This can improve organization and collaboration.
+- Keep it modular – For complex applications or extensive documentation, break the work into smaller canvases.
+Modular canvases improve organization and collaboration.

 Next steps